General information on climate control

 To bear in mind

-- To ensure that the air conditioning works optimally, the side windows, and sunroof* should be closed.
+- To ensure that the air conditioning works optimally, the side windows must be closed.

-- Total airing function opens/closes all side windows simultaneously and can be used for example to quickly air the car during hot weather.
+- Global opening opens/closes all side windows simultaneously and can be used for example to quickly air the car during hot weather.